mido/mido/README.rst

 --------------------

    - raise more sensible exceptions
+   - there is currently no way of telling if am I/O device is opened or not. portmidi.get_input/output_names() and .get_output_names() should probably return name/isopened instead of just a name.
    - an __iter__() method may be added to the Input class so you can do 'for msg in port:', but it is not clear whether it should block or not.